Everyone’s favorite Christmas movie, ‘Elf’, celebrated its 18th anniversary this year, and to this day, it remains a holiday classic.

-Like many of his other co-stars, Ed Asner, now 90, was already very famous before he played Santa Claus in Elf.
+Like many of his other co-stars, Ed Asner, who died on Aug.
+29, 2021 at age 91, was already very famous before he played Santa Claus in Elf.
 He’s best known for playing Lou Grant on The Mary Tyler Moore Show and spinoff series Lou Grant.
 He’s won a whopping 7 Emmy Awards throughout his career.

 After Elf, Ed notably voiced the role of Carl in the Pixar film Up in 2009.
 He’s had a number of film and television throughout the 2000s and 2010s, including notable guest spots on The Good Wife, Dead to Me, Briarpatch, and more.
 Ed has been married twice.
 His second marriage to Cindy Gilmore ended in 2015 after 17 years.